crowding/ansible-role-audio/index.md

 I implemented this by first defining an array of arguments in `/etc/default/shairport_sync`.
 I created a file `/etc/systemd/system/shairport-sync@.service` which was a copy of the original file.
-The `@` at the end means systemd treats it as a template, so that when you run
+The `@` at the end means `systemd` treats it as a template, so that when you run,

     systemctl daemon-reload
     systemctl start shairport-sync@cave